How to Petition

 - For information regarding dropping and withdrawing from courses, review Academic Regulations 67 & 68 in the WSU catalog.

-- For information regarding cancellation of enrollment, review Academic Regulation 70 in the WSU catalog.
+- For information regarding withdrawing from the current term, review Academic Regulation 70 in the WSU catalog.

 - No courses designated as meeting University Common Requirements (UCORE) or General Education Requirements (GER) may be taken pass, fail.
 Review Academic Regulation 50 in the WSU catalog.